-Market Insights: The State of New Home Construction and Renovation in Western North Carolina Spring 2023
+Market Insights: New Home Construction and Renovation in Western North Carolina Spring 2023

 The first quarter of each year is always a busy time for us.
 We often find people spend the winter months and holidays reflecting on what’s next for them and their families.
 Once warmer weather arrives, they are ready to get organized and move forward with plans for the year.